g_anaeig: Segmentation fault upon reading in eigenvec.trr

 Next, Using g_anaeig -v eigenvec.trr -eig eigenvalue.xvg -proj -first 1 -last 10 gives a segmentation fault.
 (I've tried just g_anaeig -v eigenvec.trr and the same error appears).

-#3 Updated by ZT Yew almost 13 years ago
+#3 Updated by ZT Yew about 13 years ago

 Created an attachment (id=239)